epsil/mdwiki/README.md

 [PDF document](document.pdf)
 ```

-Thus, the wiki can serve as a repository not only for Markdown documents, but for any kind of file that is related to the page's subject.
+Thus, the wiki can serve as a repository not only for Markdown documents, but for any kind of file that is related to the subject.

 Future compatibility
 --------------------